catamphetamine/javascript-time-ago/README.md

 ## Gradation

 A `gradation` is a list of time interval measurement steps.
-A simple example:

 ```js
 [